usnistgov/800-63-3/sp800-63a/sec5_proofing.md

-The CSP MAY use trusted referees, such as notaries, legal guardians, medical professionals, conservators, persons with power attorney, or some other form of certified/approved individuals that can vouch for or act on behalf of the individual in accordance with applicable laws, regulations, or agency policy.
+The CSP MAY use trusted referees, such as notaries, legal guardians, medical professionals, conservators, persons with power of attorney, or some other form of certified/approved individuals that can vouch for or act on behalf of the individual in accordance with applicable laws, regulations, or agency policy.
 The CSP MAY allow an individual that has successfully completed identity proofing to act as a trusted referee for another individual.
 The CSP MAY use a trusted referee for both remote and in-person processes.